herokuprojects666/rainway/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### Starting Python Server
+**Note: This is my process running a local dev server in Windows 10.
+Your mileage may vary depending on the environment that you're trying to run the devserver in.!**

+To install the only python dependencies run: `python -m pip install websockets`

+To start the server, launch a Git Bash terminal from the `server` folder and run: `python server.py localhost 8765`.
+The port / host you choose is up to you.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).